Liamsimp69420/liamsimp69420/README.md

 <p> Owen kinda stupid lmao so thats y he get section on my website lmao. </p>
 <h1> My friend matt </h1>
 <p> MAtt is rly cool and giga chad even tho he only like 4'11 but still. but basicly he has a hat that's rly cool with something in between a beaver and a bear on it, owen rly wants it cause he wants to put it on a clock or something. lmao im bad at making websites.
 I need to find new employment rn.</p>
+<h1> Owenism </h1>
+<p>Owenism is a term coined by OWen and it means "to be an owen".
+Both "OWenism" and "to be an owen" are insults since owen said that they are insults. so when you see an Owen feel free to use terms like "b- student" and "only somewhat annoying" since these are complements to most owens.* <br><br>
+*owen is my friend and i am only joking, saying things like "b- student" is pretty mean and insulting so pls be kind. no matter wat someone is named. even if it's "owen".</p>